cognominal/svelte-wasm-polyforms/implementation.README.md

 of only pentaminos.
 According to the wikipedia "a polyform is a plane figure or solid compound constructed by joining together identical basic polygons".

+I intend to create a sveltekit application with a rich UI but this document focuses on the necessary data structure not the UI per se.
+But, If I am successful in developping a rich and versatil enough UI, it should be used to create SVGs to annotate this document.

-[Tangram](https://en.wikipedia.org/wiki/Tangram) is a diferent set of problems because the shape to be filled don't necessarily fit in a grid but it can benefit from an user interface similar to what I develop.
-If I am successful in developping a rich enough UI, it should be used to create SVGs to annotate this document.
+[Tangram](https://en.wikipedia.org/wiki/Tangram) is a diferent set of problems because the shape to be filled doesn't necessarily fit in a grid but it can benefit from an user interface similar to what I develop.

 The polyforms problems are: